Sorry. Your application to read and edit this page has been denied due to failure to fill out form 42B in No. 2 pencil, as was clearly stated.

 There are quite a few of these in Simon's workplace in The Double, but especially the security guard.
 He makes Simon fill out a form to get into work every single day, and won't let Simon in until he shows him the form the guard just watched him fill out.

 The movie plays it up when the Heart of Gold makes a Hyperspeed Escape from the Vogon armada.
 Prostetnic Vogon Jeltz turns to a subordinate and asks if the criminals they're pursuing filled out the proper paperwork to do this.
 The subordinate is shocked to find out that they did not.
-Later on, Arthur, Ford, and Zaphod fill out a release form for Trillian, who is about to be executed, only to be told that, since Zaphod is the President of the Galaxy, he has to submit a Presidential Release Form.
+Later on, Arthur, Ford, and Zaphod fill out the release form for Trillian, who is about to be executed, only to be told that, since Zaphod is the President of the Galaxy, he has to submit a Presidential Release Form.
 Jeltz, who is all too eager to execute Trillian is instantly pacified when he receives the release form and orders her freed.

 Hogfather : A traditional Obstructive Bureaucrat appears when Susan is searching for the Tooth Fairy.
 Although he doesn't actually obstruct Susan by demanding forms and procedure, he does obstruct her by incessantly Wangsting about his rather boring life instead of answering her questions.
 Susan describes him as a very small, very weak bully, who couldn't find anyone smaller or weaker than him to bully and so took to making people's lives just that little bit more difficult.